Can supervise: YES

 Sameen, MI, Nahhas, FH, Buraihi, FH, Pradhan, B & Shariff, ARBM 2016, 'A refined classification approach by integrating Landsat Operational Land Imager (OLI) and RADARSAT-2 imagery for land-use and land-cover mapping in a tropical area', International Journal of Remote Sensing, vol. 37, no. 10, pp. 2358-2375.

-Ahmed, AA, Kalantar, B, Pradhan, B, Mansor, S & Sameen, MI 2019, 'Land use and land cover mapping using rule-based classification in Karbala City, Iraq' in Lecture Notes in Civil Engineering, pp. 1019-1027.View/Download from: UTS OPUS or Publisher's site
+Ahmed, AA, Kalantar, B, Pradhan, B, Mansor, S & Sameen, MI 2017, 'Land use and land cover mapping using rule-based classification in Karbala City, Iraq', GCEC 2017 Proceedings of the 1st Global Civil Engineering Conference, Global Civil Engineering Conference, Springer, Kuala Lumpur, Malaysia, pp. 1019-1027.View/Download from: Publisher's site

 © Springer Nature Singapore Pte Ltd. 2019.
 Land use and land cover are important and useful geographic information system (GIS) layers that have been used for a wide range of geospatial applications.
 These layers are usually generated by applying digital image processing steps for a satellite image or images captured from an aircraft.
 Several methods are available in literature to produce such GIS layers.
 Image classification is the main method that has been used by many researchers to produce thematic maps.
 In the current study, a decision tree was used to develop rulesets at object level.
 These rules were applied and a thematic map of Karbala city was produced from SPOT image.
 The overall accuracy of the classification image was 96% and the kappa index was 0.95.
 The results indicated that the proposed classification method is effective and can produce promising results.

-Sameen, MI, Pradhan, B, Shafri, HZM & Hamid, HB 2017, 'Applications of deep learning in severity prediction of traffic accidents', Global Civil Engineering Conference 2017, Malaysia, pp. 793-808.View/Download from: UTS OPUS or Publisher's site
+Sameen, MI, Pradhan, B, Shafri, HZM & Hamid, HB 2017, 'Applications of deep learning in severity prediction of traffic accidents', Global Civil Engineering Conference 2017, Malaysia, pp. 793-808.View/Download from: Publisher's site

 © Springer Nature Singapore Pte Ltd. 2019.
 This study investigates the power of deep learning in predicting the severity of injuries when accidents occur due to traffic on Malaysian highways.
 Three network architectures based on a simple feedforward Neural Networks (NN), Recurrent Neural Networks (RNN), and Convolutional Neural Networks (CNN) were proposed and optimized through a grid search optimization to fine tune the hyperparameters of the models that can best predict the outputs with less computational costs.
 The results showed that among the tested algorithms, the RNN model with an average accuracy of 73.76% outperformed the NN model (68.79%) and the CNN (70.30%) model based on a 10-fold cross-validation approach.
 On the other hand, the sensitivity analysis indicated that the best optimization algorithm is “Nadam” in all the three network architectures.
 In addition, the best batch size for the NN and RNN was determined to be 4 and 8 for CNN.
 The dropout with keep probability of 0.2 and 0.5 was found critical for the CNN and RNN models, respectively.
 This research has shown that deep learning models such as CNN and RNN provide additional information inherent in the raw data such as temporal and spatial correlations that outperform the traditional NN model in terms of both accuracy and stability.